CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong, well-crafted skill description that clearly communicates its purpose, lists concrete actions, includes an explicit 'Use when' clause with rich trigger terms, and occupies a distinct niche.
-It uses proper third-person voice and covers both the 'what' and 'when' comprehensively with specific pattern names and framework targets.
+The combination of specific pattern names, framework names, and action verbs makes it highly discoverable and unlikely to conflict with other skills.

 DimensionReasoningScore